-- Daily monitoring of an individual's health is everyone's responsibility.
-Review the Illness Decision Chart (Diagram 1) as a guide to decide if your child is well enough to attend school. - Parents are encouraged to keep their children home if they are sick or not feeling well.
-Likewise, teachers, staff and administrators are also encouraged to stay home if they are sick or not feeling well. - IPA Cares is a self-screening platform that supports the well-being of parents, students, faculty, staff and visitors in the IPA community.
+- Health Screening - Daily monitoring of an individual's health is everyone's responsibility.
+Review the Illness Decision Chart (Diagram 1) as a guide to decide if your child is well enough to attend school. - Parents are encouraged to keep their children home if they have symptoms of any infectious illness or symptoms consistent with COVID-19.
+Likewise, teachers, staff and administrators are also encouraged to stay home if they have symptoms of any infectious illness or symptoms consistent with COVID-19. - IPA Cares is a self-screening platform that supports the well-being of parents, students, faculty, staff and visitors in the IPA community.
 All individuals (student, faculty, staff, and visitors) will complete this quick, daily check-in and will immediately receive guidance on whether to enter campus or stay home that day. - Temperature screenings will be conducted respectfully, upon entry into a building and throughout the day, in accordance with any applicable privacy laws or regulations.
-Confidentiality will be maintained.

-Any individual with a temperature of 100.0 F or greater will go home and may not return to campus until the individual is fever free without the use of fever reducing medication (i.e. Tylenol or Motrin) for 24 hours.
+Confidentiality will be maintained. - Any individual with an elevated body temperature will be sent home and may not return to campus until the individual is fever free without the use of fever reducing medication (i.e. Tylenol or Motrin) for 24 hours. - Health Room - If students are sick, parents will need to pick up their child within one (1) hour of being contacted. - A designated area in front of the Secondary building will be utilized as a waiting area for sick students. - Hand Hygiene - Washing your hands can keep you healthy and prevent the spread of germs and viruses.
+Germs can spread from other people or surfaces when you: - Touch your eyes, nose, and mouth - Touch a contaminated surface or object - Blow your nose, cough, or sneeze into hands and then touch other people's hands or objects. - Hand washing/sanitizer use will be done frequently throughout the school day including: - Upon entry to campus - Before and after eating - Before leaving the classroom and again on re-entry to next classroom